treeverse/lakeFS/docs/deploying/install.md

 1. Create a `conf-values.yaml` file, replacing values as described in the comments:

      ```yaml
+     secrets:
          # replace this with the connection string of the database you created in a previous step:
          databaseConnectionString: postgres://postgres:myPassword@my-lakefs-db.rds.amazonaws.com:5432/lakefs?search_path=lakefs
          # replace this with a randomly-generated string
          authEncryptSecretKey: <some random string>
      lakefsConfig: |
        blockstore:
          type: s3